Quantum Subdivision Capacities and Continuous-time Quantum Coding: Notations and preliminaries

-In the following we are interested in the transmission of quantum information through system, undergoing a Markovian time-evolution.
-Therefore will need some more results from quantum information theory.
-First recall the usual quantum capacity
+In the following we are interested in the transmission of quantum information through a system, undergoing a Markovian time-evolution.
+Therefore we will need some more results from quantum information theory:

-\begin{defn}[\text{Quantum capacity }$\mathcal{Q}$, see ~\cite{Lloyd1997},~\cite{Kretschmann2004}] The \textbf{quantum capacity} of a quantum channel $\Tm:\M_{d_A}\ra \M_{d_B}$ is defined as
+\begin{defn}[\text{Quantum capacity }$\mathcal{Q}$, see \cite{Lloyd1997,Kretschmann2004}] The \textbf{quantum capacity} of a quantum channel $\Tm:\M_{d_A}\ra \M_{d_B}$ is defined as

 where a rate $R\in\R^+$ is called achievable if there exist sequences $\lb n_\nu\rb^\infty_{\nu=1},\lb m_\nu\rb^\infty_{\nu=1}$ such that $R = \limsup_{\nu\ra \infty}\frac{n_\nu}{m_\nu}$ and